-Green card interviews are often difficult for couples seeking immigration through marriage.
+Green card interview is often difficult for couples seeking immigration through marriage.
 Immigration officials want to ensure that the marriage is authentic and not a fraudulent attempt to gain legal residency.

 This is why they ask questions that only a bona fide spouse can answer.
 Inconsistent answers to these questions can result in a delay, request for a Stokes interview or denial of your green card.